AnttiKurittu/kirjuri/README.md

 ------------
 2016-08-24:

+* More elegant handling of mysql credentials, you can use an optional ignored file which will allow pulling/pushing changes.
 * Made the device action and device location jump lists dynamic - choosing a value automatically saves it.
 This works in both device memo and devices overview.
 * Added examiners private notes as an editable field in the device memo